luckman212/pingthing/README.md

 <img src="./img/waiting.png" width="740" />

+# Requirements

+PingThing requires at least macOS 13.
+It is codesigned and notarized, so should run without too much fuss from Gatekeeper.

 # Bugs? 🐛

 There might be bugs!
 Also, I didn't write the ICMP code—I'm using the [SwiftyPing](https://github.com/samiyr/SwiftyPing) library.
 Please report [issues](https://github.com/luckman212/pingthing/issues) and I will do my best to address them.